MitraDP/Kaggle-Challenge_Intel-Image-Classification/README.md

 You may change the image input size, batch size, pretrained model architecture, optimizer, and the number of epochs in the “Set the training parameters” section.

-The notebook will generate a CSV file for the history of test loss, validation loss, and validation accuracy.
+The notebook will generate a CSV file for the history of train loss, validation loss, and validation accuracy.

 The notebook creates a confusion matrix, a classification report and a table of confusing categories.